jonathanhogg/scopething/README.md

 "A foolish consistency is the hobgoblin of little minds"

 Also, I haven't used an 80 character wide terminal in this century.

+### connection scheme

+Options for launching the scope to connect to different device location

+None
+--> looks for local / USB bitscope

+socket:///dev/ttyUSB0
+--> specify which device to use (for example if you have several bitscopes connected)

+bitscope-server://192.168.20.25:15500
+--> bitscope is behind a bitscope-server located on ip:port